The Insipid Prince's Furtive Grab for the Throne: Light novels

-Written by Tanba, The Insipid Prince's Furtive Grab for The Throne began serialization as a web novel published on the user-generated novel publishing website Shōsetsuka ni Narō on February 3, 2019, and ended on February 4, 2024.
-It was later acquired by Kadokawa Shoten who began to publish it as a light novel with illustrations by Yuunagi under their Kadokawa Sneaker Bunko imprint since September 1, 2019.
-Fifteen volumes have been released as of August 2025.
+Written by Tanba, The Insipid Prince's Furtive Grab for the Throne began serialization as a web novel published on the user-generated novel publishing website Shōsetsuka ni Narō from February 3, 2019, to February 4, 2024.
+It was later acquired and published by Kadokawa Shoten as a light novel with illustrations by Yuunagi under their Kadokawa Sneaker Bunko imprint since September 1, 2019.
+Seventeen volumes have been released as of July 2026.
 The light novel is published digitally in English on Kadokawa's BookWalker website.